Collect Sosreport in OpenShift 4

 Login Succeeded!

-For perform the sosreport into the node, a specific container could be used: support-tools.
+To collect the sosreport on the node, a specific container can be used: support-tools.
 The Red Hat Enterprise Linux Support Tools image contains tools to analyze the host system including sosreport, strace, and tcpdump.

 # podman pull registry.redhat.io/rhel8/support-tools